phthom/cp4m21/1-import.md

 Clcick on the copy button ![image-20201008124248960](images/image-20201008124248960-2153769.png)

-Open a new terminal window on your laptop or on you your work environment.
-Login with ssh or putty to the remote cluster :
+Go to you terminal window (the one that you already open in task 1).
+If not done, login with ssh or putty to the remote cluster :

 > You need the IP address and the password that will be given by the instructor